jsy1001/oifitslib/README.md

 OIFITSlib routines.

 A Python 2.7 interface to OIFITSlib is also included (created using SWIG).
 To build this you will need SWIG 1.3 or later.
+This will be updated to Python 3 when time permits.

 Installation
 ------------